fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/14_lambda_expressions/01_trailing_return_type.md

     // this is also possible - note () after the body
-    // these lambdas are invoked instantly after creation double d = []() -> double { return 3.14; }();
+    // these lambdas are invoked instantly after creation const double d = []() -> double { return 3.14; }();
     std::cout << [](int x) -> int { return x * x; }(5) << '\n';
 }
 ```
-#### Question: Why can't I copy/move a lambda?
+#### Question: Can I copy/move a lambda?

-It has been allowed in C++20, but with many restrictions.
+It has been allowed in C++20 but with many restrictions.
 They depend on the capture.
 More about it - later.

 #### Question: What's the difference between lambda expression and a struct with overloaded `operator()`?

-In the examples so far - pretty much nothing besides some language internals.
+In the examples so far - pretty much nothing besides deeper terminology.
 But in the next article, we will start using lambda features which are not available for overloaded `operator()`.

-Technically, lambda expression creates a unique class satisfying `ClosureType` concept which has overloaded `operator()`.
+Technically, lambda expression creates a unique class satisfying `ClosureType` concept.

 <details>
     <summary>Full technicals</summary>